Catsuko/Morph/README.md

 	}
 }```

-To change settings like the duration of the morph or the curve used to perform easing, select your SmoothObject component in the inspector.
+To change settings like the duration of the morph or the curve used to perform easing, select your MonoBehaviour in the inspector and then expand the morph property.
 Additionally, be aware that you can pass in however many morph targets as you want at a time.

 ## License